Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: The relativistic system of boson particles and antiparticles

 It turns out that solutions to cases (b) and (c) exist in the same temperature interval.
-Indeed, in addition to self-consistent solutions of equations (b), there are two more "condensate" branches of solutions associated with the roots $n_1$ and $n_2$ of equation $U(n) + m = 0$, presented in (\ref{eq:n1-n2-10}).
-For example, the corresponding particle densities of $\pi^{-}$ and $\pi^{+}$ mesons, which are the splitting of the total density $n_2$, are equal to $n^{(-)}_2 = (n_2 + n_{I})/2$ and $n^{(+)}_2 = (n_2 - n_{I})/2$, respectively.
-The same split of the total density $n_1$ creates another branch.
-Both of these pairs of densities, which are a split of the roots $n_1$ and $n_2$, satisfy eqs.~(\ref{eq:tot-n3}), (\ref{eq:ni3}).
-Meanwhile, in the competition between these two ``condensate'' branches, the second branch, created by $n_2$ splitting, is preferable, since the pressure corresponding to these states is higher.
+We are speaking now about the temperature interval $0 < T < T_{\rm c}^{(+)}$, see Fig.~\ref{fig:id-gas-chem-pot}, right panel.
+In addition to self-consistent solutions of equations (b) for these temperatures, there are two more "condensate" branches of solutions associated with the roots $n_1$ and $n_2$ of equation $U(n) + m = 0$.
+Meanwhile, in the competition between two ``condensate'' branches, the second branch, created by $n_2$, is preferable, since the pressure corresponding to these states is higher.
 On the other hand, the competition between solutions (b) and (c) is resolved also in the standard way according to the Gibbs criterion: the states that correspond to the larger pressure, are predominant in the thermodynamic realization.
 Using this rule we find the temperature $T_{\rm cd}$ from equation $p_{(b)}(T,n_{I}) = p_{(c)}(T,n_{I})$, where the pressure $p_{(b)}(T,n_{I})$ corresponds to solutions of the set of equations (b), and $p_{(c)}(T,n_{I})$ to the set of equations (c).
 For the temperatures larger than $T_{\rm cd}$ the pressure (c) dominates, i.e. $p_{(c)}(T,n_{I}) > p_{(b)}(T,n_{I})$.
 Therefore, according to the Gibbs criterion, the transition to another branch of self-consistent solutions gives rise to a phase transition of the first order at the temperature $T_{\rm cd}$.